Evergreen Ford Lincoln

 Labor per repair order for Customer Pay was $306 YTD.
 Using the CP labor rate of $225, estimated labor hours per RO were 1.36 YTD, compared to Warranty at 1.71.
 Sales mix and capacity mix are not the same.

 🚩 2.
-Opportunities (Where We Close the Gap)
+Opportunities (Closing the Gap)

 Used PUVR Recovery Target